ansys/pydpf-core/doc/source/getting_started/licensing.rst

 Operators which do not perform any kind of license check are source operators (data extraction operators) which do not perform any data transformation.

-For example, most ``metadata`` operators do not perform data transformation and are license-free.

-When considering ``result`` operators, they only perform data transformation if the requested ``location`` is not the native result location.
-In that case, averaging occurs which is considered as data transformation.
+For example, when considering result operators, they perform data transformation if the requested location is not the native result location.
+In that case, averaging occurs which is considered as data transformation (for example, elemental to nodal, nodal to elemental...).

 Summary